 - The PUMP!
 It can be the source for a lot of frustration.
 It takes work pumping the handle up and down; precision keeping the bottom of the pump in the water; and patience for the TIME needed to be able to draw UP the water.
 BUT once they see how the water comes gushing out of the spout it’ll be worth it and they’ll keep at it…besides, sometimes learning something new is challenging!
 That’s why doing it in a PLAY setting is perfect—there’s no downside.

 - PRICE—getting both sets together will save you money but it’s still a very expensive toy.
-For water-loving Seattle area families, you have the option of renting!
+Hearth Song offers the other component occasionally but it’s also available on Amazon.

 - So I said water play for kidlets is great—and it IS—but for adults that might not be the case.
-If you choose the AquaPlay Land & Super Sets make sure you either set it up outside OR clear out a rather large area in the kitchen with a lot of towels available…the floor WILL get wet, as will your kidlets!
+If you choose the AquaPlay Super Set make sure you either set it up outside OR clear out a rather large area in the kitchen with a lot of towels available…the floor WILL get wet, as will your kidlets!

 About Teacher Karen

 PLAY & GROW™ blossomed out of Teacher Karen’s commitment to children.
 The early childhood years are special magical years.
 She counts herself very blessed to have shared many children’s early childhood years as co-founder and teacher of a hands-on, preschool.